Pink-Crab/WPDB_Migrations/N_README.md

 ## Requirements

-Requires PinkCrab Table Builder, Composer and WordPress.
+Requires PinkCrab Table Builder Composer and WordPress.

-Compatable with version 0.3.* of the [WPDB Table Builder](https://github.com/Pink-Crab/WPDB-Table-Builder)
+Compatable with version 0.3.* of the (WPDB Table Builder)[https://github.com/Pink-Crab/WPDB-Table-Builder]

 Works with PHP versions 7.1, 7.2, 7.3 & 7.4